Age of Empires II: Definitive Edition: Release

-On August 21, 2017, at Gamescom, Microsoft announced Age of Empires II: Definitive Edition was in development by Forgotten Empires, Tantalus Media and Wicked Witch Software.
+On August 21, 2017, at Gamescom, Microsoft announced Age of Empires II: Definitive Edition was in development by Forgotten Empires, Tantalus Media, and Wicked Witch Software.
 On June 9, 2019, Microsoft revealed the gameplay trailer at Xbox E3 2019.
 It released on the Xbox Game Pass for PC in addition to Steam and the Windows Store on November 14, 2019.
 A port to the Xbox One and Xbox Series X/S was announced during the 25th anniversary livestream on October 25, 2022, and was released on January 31, 2023.
 The console version features both gamepad and mouse and keyboard controls, and optional cross-platform play with PC version.

 On February 4, 2025, Microsoft and Forgotten Empires announced that Age of Empires II: Definitive Edition would release for PlayStation 5 in Spring 2025, being preceded by the launch of Age of Mythology: Retold on the console in March 2024.
 Definitive Edition's release on PS5 marks the first time an AoE game has released on a PlayStation console since the PlayStation 2 release of the original Age of Empires II in 2002.
 The PS5 version will be launched alongside a new expansion that features new civilizations for Ranked Play, and support for cross-platform play with the Xbox and PC versions.

+On April 30, 2026, a release for macOS by Feral Interactive was announced and scheduled to launch on Steam on May 28, 2026, with a Mac App Store release planned for later that year.
+The port was revealed little more than a month following the release of the expansion The Last Chieftains, and would include most features available in the Windows version, with the notable exception of cross-platform play.